Ikemura-kei/RM2021-Tutorial/1_CPP/Instruction.md

 ### Coding convention:
 * lowerCamelCase for variables(Non-const), arguments, and function names.
-* UpperCamelCase for Class, Enumeration(Type name), Struct, file names.
+* UpperCamelCase for Class, Enumeration(Type name), Struct, file names, namespace.
 * UPPER_SNAKE_CASE for constants.
 * __Do not use__ lower_snake_case.
 * Set reasonable and intuitive names.